Bank secrecy: Links to financial crime

 Numbered bank accounts, used by Swiss banks and other offshore banks located in tax havens, have been accused by the international community of being a major instrument of the underground economy, facilitating tax evasion and money laundering.
 After Al Capone's 1931 condemnation for tax evasion, according to journalist Lucy Komisar:

 mobster Meyer Lansky took money from New Orleans slot machines and shifted it to accounts overseas.
 The Swiss secrecy law two years later assured him of G-man-proof-banking.
 Later, he bought a Swiss bank and for years deposited his Havana casino take in Miami accounts, then wired the funds to Switzerland via a network of shell and holding companies and offshore accounts.

 Economist and Nobel Prize laureate Joseph Stiglitz, told Komisar:

 You ask why, if there's an important role for a regulated banking system, do you allow a non-regulated banking system to continue?
 It's in the interest of some of the moneyed interests to allow this to occur.
 It's not an accident; it could have been shut down at any time.
 If you said the US, the UK, the major G7 banks will not deal with offshore bank centers that don't comply with G7 banks regulations, these banks could not exist.
 They only exist because they engage in transactions with standard banks.

+A 2024 opinion piece of the Philippine Daily Inquirer opines that the highly restrictive provisions of the bank secrecy law of the Philippines, the Republic Act No. 1405 of 1955, is responsible for the prevalence of corruption in the country and the country's inclusion in the "gray list" of the Financial Action Task Force.

+Future Research

+Further research in politics is needed to gain a better understanding of banking secrecy.
+For instance, the role of economic interests, competition between financial centers, and the influence of political power on international organizations like the OECD are great places to start.